How to select good planting seeds for your farm

 When shopping for certified seed, get one that has desired tolerance e.g drought tolerance/fast-maturing seeds as insurance for successful growth to maturity.
 This will cushion you from possible crop failure to either excessive rainfall, long dry periods, resistant weeds, diseases or pests.

 A strong seed company brand shows wide acceptance and adoption of her quality seeds.
 Though companies spend heavily in marketing, you should not fall for that.
 Consider feedback from other farmers in your region and extension officer’s recommendations.
-Where company profiles are available online seek for consumer ratings and reviews for a truer picture of the company’s reputations
+Where company profiles are available online seek for consumer ratings and reviews for a truer picture of the company’s reputation.

 To cater to various farmer needs, seed Companies offer seeds in various pack sizes.
 The supplier enjoys higher profitability, whereas the farmer can afford quality seeds to his need.
 While shopping for best seed variety, consider an appropriate package you can afford and suits your current needs.